DHTMLX/docs-suite/docs/grid/configuration.md

 :::tip pro version only
 Measuring the content is available in the PRO version of the DHTMLX Grid (or DHTMLX Suite) package only, exactly like the [`headerAutoHeight`](grid/api/grid_headerautoheight_config.md), [`footerAutoHeight`](grid/api/grid_footerautoheight_config.md) and [`autoHeight`](grid/api/grid_autoheight_config.md) properties.

-In the GPL version the array form itself works, individual pixel heights per level are fully supported, but an *"auto"* item is accepted and silently degrades: the level gets the default height of 40px and its text is not wrapped.
-Use explicit pixel values in the GPL version.
+In the GPL version, the array form works too: individual pixel heights per level are fully supported.
+An *"auto"* item is accepted without an error, but it has no effect: the level gets the default height of 40px and its text is not wrapped.
+Use explicit pixel values instead.
 :::

-This is how the height of a level is resolved:
+The height of a level is resolved as follows:

 | `headerRowHeight` / `footerRowHeight` | Level | Height | Text wrapping |
 | -------- | ----- | ------ | ------------- |